ericausente/nginx-keycloak-auth/README.md

 Next Steps

 If deploying on Kubernetes Ingress, the configuration can be adapted for the ingress controller.
-Let me know if you'd like any refinements to the documentation!